topography-digital/t-jwt/README.md

 # Is this library safe for production?
 Not yet.
 This will be updated when it eventually is tested and verified by a third-party.
+Some features are entirely unfinished or not working.

 # What is a JWT?